New Zealand 3 week itinerary with a baby

 Hot water beach

 We decided to stay near Hot Water Beach which is famed for its thermal qualities due to the hot water springs that run under the beach.
-This means that 2 hours either side of low tide you can grab a spade (or rent one) and dig yourself a hole in the sand which will then fill with hot water!
-It’s a bit of a novelty especially on a cold winters day like the one we were visiting on!
-Be careful though as the water can get as hot as 64 degrees Celsius so check first!
+This means that two hours either side of low tide you can grab a spade (or rent one) and dig yourself a hole in the sand which will then fill with hot water!
+It’s a bit of a novelty especially on a cold winters day like the one we were visiting on.
+Be careful though, as the water can get as hot as 64 degrees Celsius so check first!

 You’re spoilt for choice on beaches in this area so spend the rest of your day exploring nearby Hahei and take in the views from the hills overlooking the bay.